ezsystems/ezplatform/INSTALL.md

 2. *Only for *NIX users* **Setup folder rights**<a name="install-2-folder-rights"></a>:

        Like most things, [Symfony documentation](http://symfony.com/doc/current/book/installation.html#checking-symfony-application-configuration-and-setup)
-       applies here, difference being that in eZ Platform directories that needs to be writable by cli and web server user are `app/{cache,logs,sessions}`.
+       applies here, meaning `app/cache` and `app/logs` need to be writable by cli and web server user.
 Furthermore, future files and directories created by these two users will need to inherit those access rights. *For security reasons, there is no need for web server to have access to write to other directories.*

        Change `www-data` to your web server user:

        A. **Using ACL on a *Linux/BSD* system that supports chmod +a**

        ```bash
-       $ rm -rf app/cache/* app/logs/* apph/sessions/*
+       $ rm -rf app/cache/* app/logs/*
        $ sudo chmod +a "www-data allow delete,write,append,file_inherit,directory_inherit" \
-         app/{cache,logs,sessions} web
+         app/cache app/logs web
        $ sudo chmod +a "`whoami` allow delete,write,append,file_inherit,directory_inherit" \
-         app/{cache,logs,sessions} web
+         app/cache app/logs web
        ```

        B. **Using ACL on a *Linux/BSD* system that does not support chmod +a**